theMoonlitWolf/esp32-captive-wifi-manager/README.md

 ## Overview

-The ESP32 Captive WiFi Manager provides an easy-to-use solution for managing WiFi connectivity on ESP32 devices.
+The ESP32 Captive WiFi Manager provides an easy-to-use, yet complex solution for managing WiFi connectivity on ESP32 devices.
 It automatically handles WiFi connection attempts, falls back to a captive portal when connection fails, and persists WiFi credentials to NVS (Non-Volatile Storage).
 This makes it ideal for IoT devices that need user-friendly WiFi configuration without requiring physical access or hardcoded credentials.

 ## Use Cases